paulveillard/cybersecurity-ssh/ssh.md

 The fundamental feature of the SSH secure shell protocol is to provide secure login access to a remote system over open networks.
 Your username and password are encrypted on the local machine before establishing a connection.

 The client then uses this encrypted connection to authenticate you to the remote system’s SSH server.
 The entire login session remains encrypted in this mechanism

+### Secure File Transfer

+Another great feature for which SSH is loved and used by thousands of network administrators is its ability to securely transfer a file with quick speed.
+You literally need to type a single copy command along with the filename and its source, and the file is ready to get transferred.
+The file gets encrypted before the transfer and automatically decrypts after the transfer.

+Here is the command to transfer a file from one system to another remote system:

+ $ scp myfile metoo@secondaccount.com

+### Secure Remote Command Execution

+System administrators often need to run the same command on different computers.
+However, to save themselves from this monotonous task, secure shell offers a way to securely execute the command for different computers in one go.

+Here is the command used to do it:

+#!/bin/sh

+for machine in 1 2 3 4 (1,2,3,4 are the machine names)

+do

+ssh $machine /usr/bin/w

+done

+### Keys and Agents

+Remembering multiple passwords for different networks and computer systems is a tough task.
+That is why the SSH secure shell makes use of keys for its authentication mechanisms.
+Leveraging the keys and a program known as an authentication agent, secure shell protocol authenticates you to all your computer accounts securely in one go.

+You just need to enter all the key files once into your remote system accounts.
+Then every time you need to access a system, you can invoke the ssh-agent program using the command line that helps you to access the remote system without asking for authentication.

+### Access Control

+SSH also allows its users to permit another person to use their personal account to access remote computers.
+However, the other person may get only limited access to certain functionalities.

+Moreover, your password or the keys does not get exposed to the user you are lending your system to.
+It is a highly beneficial feature that eases the workflow for network and system administrators.

+### Port Forwarding

+It is a technique in which a TCP/IP connection can be passed through a secure shell connection to secure data transmission.
+This process is also known as tunneling in computer networks.
+It is mostly used when a network firewall blocks incoming connections to the system ports.

+It occurs mostly while operating your office systems.
+To bypass the firewall, the SSH protocol can establish a secure tunnel on an arbitrary local TCP port and offer transmission of data.

+### How Secure is SSH?

+In general, SSH secure shell is considered one of the safest protocols for remote network communication.
+However, SSH, too, has its drawbacks.
+Brute force attacks can be made when using passwords to establish a connection using SSH.
+The brute force attack involves using common usernames and passwords to access the SSH servers and the root account.

+Conversely, SSH keys are a more secure way to authenticate.
+Unfortunately, if your SSH key management routine is poor, hackers can still manage to gain access to the keys in your system.

+Besides, their misuse can be highly disastrous as it can lead to access to privileged information such as databases, routers, payment systems, etc.

+Apart from it, another potential security weakness of SSH is Exposed SSH ports.
+Some malware programs can attack the exposed ports and use them to breach the local network.

+However, all these scenarios are not so common and easy to implement.
+But you should always take the right measures and be aware of your networks to ensure the best security for your system.

+ ### Conclusion

+SSH secure shell is a remarkable protocol that has been used for over twenty-seven years to facilitate seamless communication between remote computers.
+Now that you have a better understanding of SSH, you can leverage it in your projects to develop unique and secure applications.
+Good Luck!